-Michelle Fox is a founding partner of the Quinn Emanuel Australia office.
-Michelle has practiced in the US, the UK, and Australia and maintains practising certificates in all 3 jurisdictions.
+Michelle Fox is a founding partner of the Quinn Emanuel Australia offices.
+Michelle has practiced in the US, the UK, and Australia and is qualified in all three jurisdictions.
 Michelle represents some of Australia's leading companies in a broad range of strategically important, complex commercial litigation matters, including mass torts, class actions, product liability, regulatory investigations (including white collar crime), directors' liability and financial services.

-Michelle’s most recent cases have included BrisConnection v Arup (reputed to be the largest matter then before the Federal Court of Australia) and the Citizenship 7 (described by many commentators as the most important case to reach the High Court of Australia in the last 25 years).
+Michelle’s current cases include Webb v GetSwift, ASIC v GetSwift and Richmond Valley Council v JLT.
+Michelle also acted in BrisConnection v Arup (reputed to be the largest matter then before the Federal Court of Australia) and the Citizenship 7 (described by many commentators as the most important case to reach the High Court of Australia in the last 25 years).

 Michelle has significant experience in alternative dispute resolution, including substantial multi-party arbitrations and mediations.
 Michelle teaches courses in negotiation and has been a guest lecturer at Stanford University on mass torts and complex litigation since 2011.